ALaggyDev/CoordsFinder/README.md

 - Careful optimizations such as reducing warp divergence and using constant memory are made to the CUDA backend.

 In the future, I may look into alternative searching algorithms such as the [Boyer-Moore algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) to further improve performance.
 Optimization improvements and suggestions are very much appreciated!

+### Why is texture rotation cracking relatively unknown to the Minecraft community?

+Honestly I have no idea.
+Texture rotation cracking is certainly not a new concept, and there's a lot of information about it online (The earliest reference I can find was from 2019 by [hacker mann](https://www.youtube.com/watch?v=6__hO4cc1pA)!).
+However, most of the information just didn't reach the general Minecraft community somehow.
+Instead, bedrock cracking and "cloud cracking" have taken the spotlight instead of texture rotation cracking, which is a shame.

+Now, WebCoordsFinder basically perfected texture rotation cracking and made it accessible to everyone.
+I hope that this project will help spread awareness of texture rotation cracking and its immense power!

 ## Contributing